Botox by Dr Sarah Hagarty

 Injections usually occur in your surgeon’s office.
 Your surgeon uses a needle to inject small amounts into your skin tissue.
 The amount of injections depends upon a few different factors such as the extent of the treatable area.

 Following the Procedure

 It’s important to avoid rubbing or massaging the injection site for at least 24 hours.
-This helps prevent the Botox from spreading into different areas.
+This helps prevent from spreading into different areas.
 You’ll be able to return to your daily activities following the procedure.

 Results of Botox Injections